Slow Cooker Ribs So Tender They Fall Off the Bone

 These slow cooker ribs are made Memphis style with an easy dry rub and finished with a liberal brush of barbecue sauce.

-Prep is incredibly easy.
-I simply cut the ribs in half crosswise, coat each half with a spice rub, and then arrange the ribs, exposed bone side down, around the rim of the slow cooker and cook until tender.
+Prep is effortless.
+I simply cut the ribs crosswise, coat each half with a spice rub, and then arrange the ribs, exposing the bone side down, around the rim of the slow cooker and cooking until tender.
 Which should be about 4 hours on high or 7 to 8 hours on low.

 The guys in my house love these ribs.
 For such little effort, the reward is huge!